Hands-On Workshop

 What are shortcodes?

 A shortcode is a simple snippet of code inserted in a .md file that pulls in information from other files in your project.
-In Quire, shortcodes are used to insert figure images, citations, object information, and more.
+In Quire, shortcodes are used to insert figure images, citations, glossary terms, and more.

 What are the benefits of using shortcodes?